StanfordVL/behavior/_sources/agents.md.txt

 - Base: 6 DoF pose (position, orientation)
 - Head: 6 DoF pose (position, orientation) - relative to the current torso frame
 - Left and right hands: 6 DoF pose each - relative to the current torso frame
-- Left and right grippers: 1 DoF to close/open each 5-fingered gripper
+- Left and right grippers: 1 DoF to close/open each gripper by moving simultaneously the 5 fingers

 Reference frames for the robot state in the BehaviorRobot:
 ![brobotframes.png](images/brobotframes.png)

+### Actuation and Control

+Base, head, and hands are directly controlled in Cartesian space.
+We provide a control interface for agents to control the motions of the BehaviorRobot by specifying:
+- Base: Desired change in pose (delta pose, 6D) relative to the base frame in the previous time step.
+- Head: Desired change in pose (delta pose, 6D) relative to the base frame
+- Hands: Desired change in pose (delta pose, 2 x 6D) relative to the base frame
+- Grippers: Binary variable (2 x 1D) specifying if the grippers should close or open (change the gripper DoF) at maximum speed

 ## FetchRobot